-Elastic and viscoelastic behavior of polymers and polymeric composites, predicting long-term behavior from short-term tests using time-temperature-superposition; relating chemical structure to mechanical properties for thermosets, thermoplastics, and semi-crystalline plastics; relating processing to mechanical properties; and predicting stiffness and strength from properties of fibers and polymeric matrices.
+Elastic and viscoelastic behavior of polymers and polymeric composites, predicting long-term behavior from short-term tests using

 5383 Deformation and Fracture in Metals

 Prerequisite(s): ME 3320 or equivalent and ME 3322 or equivalent.

 This course introduces students to advanced theories of deformation and fracture that limit lifetimes in service of components and structures made of metals and alloys.
 Fracture mechanics are introduced as a tool in the life prediction of components that develop cracks before catastrophic failure.
 Plastic collapse, creep, fatigue, and environmental stress cracking are covered.
 Failure analysis methodology and tools are introduced and illustrated.